-- Although professional judgement will always be employed when determining the types of issues to be brought to the attention of the Integrated Finance, Performance and Investment Committee, Quality Assurance Committee and Trust Board, the Trust recognises that this must be supported by a more systematic process of escalation.
-This assists with bringing the necessary focus to resolving operational and financial challenges and provides and emphasises objective performance measurement. - Consequently, the Trust has in place a series of trigger points or thresholds, linked to the finance, service and contractual performance measures which are used as the principal means against which the Trust's Clinical Management Groups areheld to account by the Trust's Executive Directors.
-This use of a 'balanced scorecard' allowing performance to be measured with regard to key performance indicators for quality, workforce, operational performance and financial delivery. - Ward performance is assessed having regard to the Trust's Ward performance System approved by the Trust Board on 31 October 2013.
-This system provides a basis for examining the performance of wards by tracking performance monthly against a series of clinical measures set out in a 'clinical measures dashboard'. - The data derived from the clinical measures dashboard is used to inform the compilation of the Ward Performance Tool. - Data on performance set out in the clinical measures dashboard and Ward Performance Tool is subject to monitoring by Heads of Nursing on a 'peer review' basis; and also subject to monitoring by the Nursing Executive Team (chaired by the Chief Nurse).
+- 82 Although professional judgement will always be employed when determining the types of issues to be brought to the attention of the Finance and Investment Committee, People, Process and Performance Committee, Quality and Outcomes Committee and Trust Board, the Trust recognises that this must be supported by a more systematic process of escalation.
+This assists with bringing the necessary focus to resolving operational and financial challenges and provides and emphasises objective performance measurement. - 83 Consequently, the Trust has in place a series of trigger points or thresholds, linked to the finance, service and contractual performance measures which are used as the principal means against which the Trust's Clinical Management Groups are held to account by the Trust's Executive Directors.
+This use of a 'balanced scorecard' allows performance to be measured with regard to key performance indicators for quality, workforce, operational performance and financial delivery. - 84 Ward performance is assessed having regard to the Trust's Ward performance System approved by the Trust Board on 31 October 2013.
+This system provides a basis for examining the performance of wards by tracking performance monthly against a series of clinical measures set out in a 'clinical measures scorecard'. - 85 The data derived from the clinical measures dashboard is used by the Chief Nurse to inform the monthly 'Nursing and Midwifery Quality and Safe Staffing' report which is scrutinised at Executive-level by the Executive Quality Board and thereafter by the Quality and Outcomes Committee, on behalf of the Trust Board.